Skip to content

 Once you are no longer facing this issue and can identify the issue-causing add-on, consider keeping it disabled.

 Resetting the browser will bring Edge back to its factory default state.
 It will also remove the start-up pages and default search engines and clear the temporary data.
-Here are the steps to reset settings to system default:
+Here are the steps to reset:

 1. Launch the Microsoft Edge browser.